 As Director of Student Affairs at Gallatin, Rahul Hamid oversees, student life, co-curricular programming, student discipline, and assistance to students at risk.

-As Assistant Director of Student Affairs, Richard Jung works closely with students who might be struggling with issues ranging from adjusting to college and school/life balance, to stress and time management.
+As Associate Director of Student Affairs, Richard Jung works closely with students who might be struggling with issues ranging from adjusting to college and school/life balance, to stress and time management.
 He also helps process leave of absences and term withdrawals for those who may need to take time away from school.

 Monique is a native New Yorker, with roots in the arts, who has been part of Gallatin's Student Affairs and Student Life Offices since 2007.
 Her primary role is to support office operations, budget, and special events for both Student Affairs and Student Life.
 Monique was the recipient of the 2016 "Staff Unsung Hero" Gallatin Student Life Award.